chiasm-project/chiasm-charts/README.md

 After that, you can run the visual tests with the command:

 ```
-npm run watch
+npm run build
 ```

-This will open a browser window open to the visual test page.
+This will build the test application, which you can then inspect in a browser window open to the visual test page.
 This serves as the unit test suite for chiasm-charts.
-As you change code, the test page app will be bundled and the page will be updated.